PNNL-Comp-Mass-Spec/MSGFPlus_MASIC_Toolbox/Readme.txt

 3) Edit batch file Step1_ProcessDatasetsMSGFPlus.bat to refer to the fasta file

-4) Edit batch file Step1_ProcessDatasetsMSGFPlus_Work.bat to customize the MSGF+ search options to use
+4) Edit batch file Step1_ProcessDatasetsMSGFPlus_Work.bat to customize the MS-GF+ search options to use

 5) Run batch file StartMasterProcess.bat